Burp Fetish

 A term without a documented coiner

-The precise coinage of eructophilia is not well documented.
-It has no recorded individual author and does not appear in the foundational nineteenth-century sexological literature.
-Its structure simply follows the standard sexological convention of fusing a classical root with the Greek -philia ("love of"): here Latin ēructāre, "to belch," giving the literal sense "love of belching," as recorded in lexical references such as Wiktionary.
-Notably, the term is absent even from broad compendia like Wikipedia's list of paraphilias, and circulates today chiefly through informal glossaries, slang dictionaries, and online kink communities rather than through dedicated clinical study.
+The precise coinage of eructophilia is not well documented, and it would be dishonest to pretend otherwise.
+The word has no recorded author, no first attestation in the clinical literature, and no entry in the foundational nineteenth-century sexological works.
+Its construction simply follows the convention of fusing a classical root with Greek -philia: Latin ēructāre, "to belch", giving "love of belching", as recorded in lexical references such as Wiktionary.
+The term is absent even from broad compendia like Wikipedia's list of paraphilias, and circulates today through informal glossaries, slang dictionaries, and online kink communities rather than through study.

 In practice